4.0.1

 known value), v = the angle subended by the star and N

-and Z, = Stellar angle of Proper Motion
+= Stellar angle of Proper Motion

 based on Earth polar.